February 10, 2026 (5mo ago)

 jobs/ # Shared job definitions

 The worker processes background jobs while the frontend handles user requests.
-Both deploy from the same repo, each on their own schedule.
+Both deploy from the same repo on independent schedules.

 apps/